BPSU - Congenital Rubella

 Reporting instructions: Please report any infant or child seen by you for the first time in the past month who meets the case definition, REGARDLESS OF COUNTRY OF BIRTH.
 This is a change to the reporting instructions, as previously children who were born abroad were excluded.

-Funding: The NCRSP was previously funded by the MRC.
-It is currently supported by contributions from the HPA and the Centre for Paediatric Epidemiology and Biostatistics, ICH.
+Funding: The NCRSP was previously funded by the MRC and HPA, is currently supported by contributions from the National Screening Committee and the Population, Policy and Practice Programme at UCL ICH.

 Support Group: SENSE